mizuuenikaze/microservice/README.md

 	* Profit...

 ### keystores ###
 * The gradle/config/buildConfig.groovy file has some configuration values for the location and password to a keystore that will hold sensitive values.
-Primarily, this is the mozu shared secret.
 	* Depends on JCE, so download the correct policy files to update your jdk/jre.
 	* Must have an existing JCEKS keystore file.
 For example:
 		* keytool -keystore appkeystore -genkey -alias client -storetype jceks